 THR-149 is a plasma kallikrein (PKal) inhibitor for treatment of DME.
 Through the inhibition of the plasma kallikrein-kinin (PKaI-kinin) system, THR-149 prevents the induction of retinal vascular permeability, inflammation and angiogenesis.
 Literature data show that patients with DME have elevated levels of plasma kallikrein and that the vitreous level of plasma kallikrein varies less compared to VEGF, making it a potentially more effective target for treating DME.
-Oxurion has reached full enrollment for the Phase I clinical study evaluating THR-149 for the treatment of DME.
+Oxurion has reported positive topline phase 1 results for the clinical study evaluating THR-149 for the treatment of DME.

 Clinical study evaluating THR-149 (a PKal inhibitor) for treatment of diabetic macular edema (DME)